numair1/RL-CC-Agent/README.md

+# Online Reinforcement Learning For Congestion Control

+This is the repository that contains the code for our project on utilizing Reinforcement Learning (RL) to develop congrestion control algoeithms.
+The approach we utilize is inspired by a previous approach called Orca (https://github.com/Soheil-ab/Orca) that combines the fine grained control of existing TCP CC algorithms with the flexibility of coarse grained RL algorithms.
+We extend this approach by turning this into an online algorithm, i.e. the corase grained RL agent continues to learn even after it has been deployed.
+We hopes this would allow for a congestion control algorithm that would better generalize to unseen network conditions.

 Here are the instructions to reproduce our results.
 We performed our experiments on a Ubuntu 20.04 system with Python 3.8.
 We provide setup instructions that we use.
 First, we must install the following dependencies:

 1. NS3 - We followed the instructions outlined here: https://karimmd.github.io/post/tutorial/ns3_installation/